Lindo-OTG/The-Cosmos-Hotel/README.md

 Hotel management Desktop App.

 a bit of context:
-i was tasked to create a windows form hotel management app, linked to a sql database, to keep track of bookings in a hotel.
+We were tasked to create a windows form hotel management app, linked to a sql database, to keep track of bookings in a hotel.
 The customer had to be added to the database, be able to view avialable rooms, make a booking, get notifications etc...

 # Project Startup